vitessio/website/content/en/docs/17.0/reference/compatibility/mysql-compatibility.md

 > - If you reshard your Vitess cluster, you will have to recreate your views.
 All previous views are not copied to the new shards.
 >
 > - The table referenced by the view must belong to the same keyspace as the view's.
+>
+> - Views are only readable.
+Updatable views are not supported.

 The [RFC for views support](https://github.com/vitessio/vitess/issues/11559) is available on GitHub.